After Midnight (TV series): Prizes and punishments

 Unlike @midnight, where contestants played to "win the Internet", the winner typically receives a gag prize, which may be tangible or imaginary (early episodes featured old ketchup packets from Tomlinson's refrigerator, a damaged office chair, Tomlinson's father's approval, and an extra year of life).
 Some later prizes were more valuable, such as a pair of boxer shorts signed by Tom Brady, $65 in cash, and a pair of night vision goggles; other episodes have awarded desirable food items such as a cooked rotisserie chicken or a basket of doughnuts and beer.
-On the final episode, winner Marcella Arguello was declared the "winner" of After Midnight.
+On the final episode, Marcella Arguello was declared the "winner" of After Midnight, after defeating Paul F. Tompkins in a Beyblade battle in the Ultimate Challenge during the finals to determine the show's "ultimate champion".

 In most episodes, the player in last place is subjected to a humorous punishment such as being forced to give an apology speech or being sent to "horny jail".
 As a prank on April Fools' Day 2024, the highest scoring contestant was actually eliminated.